JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab1-WorkingWithBasicFunctions.md

     ```
     Text(Sum(galleryData, Budget), "$#,###.00", "de-DE")
     ```
-20. The label will now display the correct sum of all Budget values, `5.250,00`, formatted with the correct EUR currency symbole for Germany:
+20. The label will now display the correct sum of all Budget values, `5.250,00`, formatted with the correct EUR currency symbol for Germany:

     ![](Images/Lab1-WorkingWithBasicFunctions/E7_14.png)